GitarPlayer/ghost-azure-bicep/README.md

 The bottleneck in this architecture is the storage account failover as the MySQL RTO is - Minutes* and its RPO < 5 Minutes.
 In practice when RA-GRS is used one could wait with the failover for outside business hours, because users browsing the content rarely if never writes to the Azure File Share, only if an admin uploads images or edits themes write acess is needed.
 Thus, the storage account failover could be initiated outside of peak time, then the RPO is even less (less than 5min, the time to promote a read replica MySQL to master).
 Furthermore this architecture would allow the failure of up to two availability zones since then we could have 2 read replicas of the MySql server in the active region.

 This solution comes not only with more costs but also the complexity increases quite a bit too (failover groups, configuring auto-failover because MySQL Flexible Server HA mode fails without additional configuration).
-The resources deployed in both regions need to be kept in sync manually with IaC ideally (except for the MySQL database.)
+The configuration of the resources deployed in both regions need to be kept in sync manually with IaC ideally (except for the MySQL database.)

 To optimize security the databases could be exposed with private endpoints and Virtual Network Peering between the active and passive region could be established.
 This is also outlined here: